 Did we call it, or what?
-The statement trend for the end of 2016 that will carry on into 2017 is the sophisticated evolution of mixed metals.
+The statement trend for the end of 2016 that carried on into 2017 and will continue to do so is the sophisticated evolution of mixed metals.
 From acid dips and satin dips to oxidized copper pots and hand-soldered jewelry, every finish imaginable could be found in tabletop decor, gifts, and fashion accessories.
 The mixed metals and materials trend is even beginning to work its way into large decor as, well.
 It’s still safe to say that mixed metals and materials are here to stay because of the incorporation of old artisan techniques into the product design process.

 Personal Gifts and Novelties